26 Nov Why People Call Addiction a “Disease of Isolation”

 Individuals who grow up with inconsistent or unpredictable parental figures are likely to develop attachment anxiety, which is expressed in separation anxiety and dysfunctional attitudes about oneself.
 By the time they reach adulthood, they will have developed insecure attachment styles in their relationships with other adults, which would predispose them to substance abuse addiction if they do not learn how to develop better attachment styles with significant relationships that could extend them a lifeline in their time of need.

 Let New Method Wellness help you draw out your loved ones

 If you know or suspect that a loved one is struggling with drug and alcohol abuse, don’t hesitate to reach out for help.
-In all likelihood, your loved ones may not even realize they need help because they are disconnected with their own emotions and are in complete denial.
-Does your spouse, significant other or adult children withdraw more after you have confronted them with your concerns?
+In all likelihood, your loved ones may not even realize they need help because they are disconnected from their own emotions and are in complete denial.
+Does your spouse, significant other, or adult children withdraw more after you have confronted them with your concerns?
 Help is available!
 You don’t have to reach out alone.
 There are ways to help your loved ones even if they keep slipping away from you.

 Need to speak to someone?
 Call 866.951.1824 for assistance today!

 See why Dr. Phil recommends New Method Wellness!